 The modeling of behaviors is in some way limited by the implementation of only two types of displacements through the environment.
-The production of new complex behaviors, that could use the modeled displacement implementations, like new survey approaches or behaviors that take in account the whole group coordination, might help the user to model a simpler strategy XML-based file.
-The communication can also be improved using new communication parameters for the group coordination and organization in defense methods or even proper implementation of strike strategies, leading to a reliable and most real-world alike.
+The production of new complex behaviors, that could use the modeled displacement implementations, like new survey approaches or behaviors that take group coordination and organization in defense methods or even proper implementation of strike strategies, leading to a reliable and most real-world alike.